 Check out the rain test scores in our reviews – anything less than 70% means the tent leaked water to an uncomfortable degree.
 And no one wants to wake up in a soggy sleeping bag.

-If you're after a larger tent, your two main choices are a cabin-style or a dome.
+If you're after a larger tent, such as a 4-person or 6-person tent, your two main choices are a cabin-style or a dome.
 Dome tents are lighter and easier to put up and take down.
 Cabin-style tents are better suited to long holidays camping in one spot.
 If you need a smaller tent, your main choice is the dome shape.